Universal Approximation of Dynamical Systems by Semi-Autonomous Neural ODEs and Applications: Training Strategy for SA-NODEs

 Here, $\x_k(t_l; \Theta)$ is the model's prediction at the time $ t_l $ of trajectory $k$.
 The gradient of \(\hat{L}\) can be computed similarly to Theorem \ref{th:grad} in this discrete context, with the backpropagation algorithm fulfilling the role of the adjoint equation.

-For the training of the transport equation, we employ the following remark to recover the ODE training strategy. \begin{remark}[Training strategy for transport equations] Since transport equations \eqref{eq:trans} can be approximated by neural transport equations \eqref{eq:neural_trans}, the relation to NODEs arises when we look at the characteristic system for the above partial differential equation, which is given by
+For the training of the transport equation, we employ the following remark to recover the ODE training strategy. \begin{remark}[Training strategy for transport equations] To train the parameters in the neural transport equation \eqref{eq:neural_trans} for approximating the original PDE \eqref{eq:trans}, we consider the corresponding characteristic system associated with \eqref{eq:neural_trans}, given by

-We can then employ our machinery to learn this system of ODEs.
-Indeed, since we know the form of the activation function, we can simply compute it directly from the right-hand side of the second equation as
+where $\rho$ is the density of the flow along the trajectory \(\x(t)\).
+Since the activation function \(\Sigma\) is known explicitly, the second equation is equivalent to

 where $\mathrm{diag}(A_i^1)$ is the diagonal part of $A^1_i$.
-Thus to solve a transport equation, the corresponding loss function is the same as \eqref{eq:loss_dis}. \end{remark}

-\begin{remark} It should be noted that simulating the transport equations has no need to learn the third equation in \eqref{eq:neural_trans_charac}.
-This has the positive side effect of improving the generalization properties of the SA-NODE.
-Indeed, since the first two equations are independent of $\rho$, it is enough to train the neural ODE on one initial datum $\rho_0$ to approximate the behavior of the system on every other starting profile. \end{remark}
+Indeed, we can recover the parameters by applying our ODE framework to the first line of \eqref{eq:neural_trans_charac}, which governs the trajectory positions and yields the same loss function as in \eqref{eq:loss_dis}.
+However, in the transport setting, we also have access to additional information on the density along the trajectories, provided by the second line of \eqref{eq:neural_trans_charac}.
+Incorporating a residual error term for the density into the loss function has the beneficial side effect of enhancing the generalization performance of the SA-NODE.
+This enriched loss formulation is the one we adopt in the numerical experiments. \end{remark}